Rights and Responsibilities

 - The primary purpose of the Code is to promote and protect the values of civility, equity, respect, non‑discrimination, and an appreciation of diversity as manifested within the University and to support Members who have experienced, or are experiencing, conduct that violates these fundamental values.

-- The following offences represent the core behaviours the Code wishes to address and are prohibited under this Code:
+- The following articles 30 to 51 represent the core behaviours the Code wishes to address and are prohibited under this Code:

-- all forms of repeated or ongoing unwelcome, vexatious conduct, including but not limited to, sexual harassment, psychological harassment or harassment based on a ground prohibited by law directed towards a Member or a group of Members; and
+- all forms of repeated or ongoing unwelcome, vexatious conduct directed towards a Member or a group of Members; and

-- which may or may not be based upon one of the prohibited grounds specified in the Quebec Charter of Human Rights and Freedoms, that is; race, colour, ethnic or national origin, sex, gender identity, pregnancy, sexual orientation, civil status, age, religion, political convictions, language, social condition, handicap or the use of a means to palliate a handicap; and
+- which may be based upon one of the prohibited grounds specified in the Quebec Charter of Human Rights and Freedoms, that is; race, colour, ethnic or national origin, sex, gender identity, pregnancy, sexual orientation, civil status, age, religion, political convictions, language, social condition, disability or the use of a means to palliate a disability; and

 - Sexual Harassment

-- submission to such conduct is made, whether explicitly or implicitly, a term or condition of the Member’s employment or educational progress; or
+- submission to such conduct is made, whether explicitly or implicitly, a term or condition of the Member’s employment, educational progress or involvement in the University community; or

 - submission to or rejection of such conduct is used as the basis for an employment or academic decision affecting that Member; or